aerospike/aerospike-client-go/docs/datamodel.md

   for res := range recordset.Results() {
     if res.Err != nil {
-        // you may be able to find out on which node the error occured if ne, ok := err.(NodeError); ok {
+        // you may be able to find out on which node the error occurred if ne, ok := err.(NodeError); ok {
           node := ne.Node
           // do something